gayeon97/Operating-Systems-Lab-03/README.md

 _Task.java file is created to organize all information and activities of a given input task so that it can be utilized by the Banker program to perform correct simulation for the resource allocation._

-The input files are located in the same 'src' folder as the Banker.java and Task.java files written for this lab.
+** The input files are located in the same 'src' folder as the Banker.java and Task.java files written for this lab. **

+*** Please ignore the java classes with title including "unclean" or "part", as I have multiple versions of the project that has partially working parts.
+This was done along the development process to avoid confusion or contaminating the working code.
+The two java programs that matter are "Banker.java" and "Task.java"". ***

 - - - -
+#### Instructions to run the code ####
 To run on crackle1 on cims.nyu.edu server, please first go to crackle1, where the folder "Lab3" is uploaded.
 Then navigate to the Banker.java file like the following from crackle1:
      -Change directory to Lab3, then change directory to src.
      Or you can do the following: